 Pool and Spa Maintenance

 Swimming pools and spas require a minimum level of chlorine and cyanuric acid in order to stay clean and clear.
 While CYA is not necessary if you use a covered spa, it can be used as a shock treatment and source of chlorine.
 Overuse of this chemical can cause a buildup of CYA and reduce chlorine efficiency.
 Depending on your circumstances, you may want to reduce the amount of chlorine in the water or replace it completely.
 Borates, phosphates, and iron are also factors to consider.
+Experts in this field in SE Queensland are Waterline Pool Care operating in Noosa.

 Cleaning the pool filter